rbreaves/kinto/README.md

 "xdotool key --delay 0 --clearmodifiers Control_L+bracketright"
   // Alt/Cmd + Right
   End + Release

+# Note additional keymaps can easily be added to this file and I will accept any PR's with keymaps that align with macs
 ```

 Once you have made your changes you can restart the Kinto service and the changes will take affect.